-According to the U.S. Bureau of Labor Statistics, employment of substance abuse and behavioral disorder counselors is projected to grow 31 percent from 2012 to 2022, much faster than the average for all occupations.
+According to the U.S. Bureau of Labor Statistics, employment of substance use and behavioral disorder counselors is projected to grow 31 percent from 2012 to 2022, much faster than the average for all occupations.
 Growth is expected as addiction and mental health counseling services are increasingly covered by insurance policies.
 Federal legislation mandating individual health coverage may increase the number of health insurance customers.
 In addition, the law requires insurance plans to cover treatment for mental health issues in the same way as other chronic diseases.
 These factors will open up prevention and treatment services to more people who were previously uninsured, did not have these services covered, or found treatment to be cost-prohibitive.
-These trends point to a growing need, and demand, for professionals who wish to make a difference in the lives of those facing substance abuse challenges.
+These trends point to a growing need, and demand, for professionals who wish to make a difference in the lives of those facing substance use challenges.

 Visit NHTI’s Addiction Counseling Department for information on degree and course offerings.

 - Skills Developed Through This Major

 - Ways to Explore and Reality Test Careers

 - Continuing Education Information

 - Employment and Internship Links

 When you graduate with this major, you will have varied career options that depend upon your specific interests, abilities, work values, and experience in the field.
 Substance use and behavioral disorder counselors typically do the following:

 - Assess and evaluate clients’ mental and physical health, addiction or problem behavior, and readiness to treatment